jimbrig/Engineered-Knowledge/2-Slipbox/Proof of Concept code is not production code! - DONN FELKER.md

+---
+Creation Date: 2021-07-21 11:39
+Last Modified Date: Wednesday 4th August 2021 15:02:05
+Author: Jimmy Briggs <jimbrig1993@outlook.com>
+Alias: production-code
+Tags: ["#Development"]
+---

+# Proof of Concept: Code is not production code!

-One thing that should be burned into the heads of many
-developers is that Prototype/[Proof of Concept (PoC)](http://en.wikipedia.org/wiki/Proof_of_concept)
+One thing that should be burned into the heads of many developers is that a [[Prototype]] or [Proof of Concept (PoC)](http://en.wikipedia.org/wiki/Proof_of_concept)
 code is **NOT** production code.
 Proof of Concept code is not production
 code.